-This clause does not apply when an employee is absent from work due to any other form of paid leave.
+Compassionate and bereavement leave is not available while an employee is absent from work due to any other form of paid leave.

-(f) Rostered Days Off
+(e) Rostered Days Off

-This clause does not apply when an employee is absent from work due to any other form of paid leave.
+This clause does not apply when an employee is absent from work due to a rostered day off.

-(g) Evidence Requirements
+(f) Evidence Requirements

-The employee is to provide evidence satisfactory to a reasonable person to support an application for bereavement leave according to this clause.
+An employee is to provide evidence that would satisfy a reasonable person to support an application for compassionate and/or bereavement leave according to this clause.

-(h) Unpaid Bereavement Leave
+(g) Unpaid Compassionate or Bereavement Leave

-The employee may take unpaid bereavement leave by agreement with the employer.
+An employee may take a period of unpaid compassionate and/or bereavement leave by agreement with the employer.

+(h) Casual Employees

-- (i) Casual Employees - (i) Subject to the evidentiary requirements in subclause (e), casual employees are entitled to not be available to attend work, or to leave work upon the death in Australia of an immediate family or household member. - (ii) The employer and the employee are to agree on the period for which the employee is to be entitled to not be available to attend work.
-In the absence of agreement, the employee is entitled to not be available to attend work for up to two days per occasion.
-The casual employee is not entitled to any payment for the period of non-attendance. - (iii) The employer must not fail to re-engage a casual employee because the employee accessed the entitlement provided for in this clause.
+- (i) Subject to the evidence requirements in subclause (f) casual employees are entitled to leave work or to not be available to attend work, for the purposes of this clause. - (ii) The employer and the employee are to agree on the period for which the employee is to be entitled to not be available to attend work.
+In the absence of agreement, the employee is entitled to not be available to attend work for up to five days per annum in the event of a life threatening illness or injury to a member of the employee's immediate family or household and/or upon the death of that particular member. - (iii) The employer must not fail to re-engage a casual employee because the employee accessed the entitlement provided for in this clause.
 The rights of an employer to engage or not engage a casual employee are otherwise not affected.